MichelleW1234/cse15l-lab-reports/Week3LabReport.md

 # Part 3:

 In this past week, I learned a lot about debugging.
-Although I've obviously had to start learning to debug ever since I started coding, I never knew about the tests that I could myself to check different methods in a file.
+Although I've obviously had to start learning to debug ever since I started coding, I never knew about the tests that I myself could code to check to see if different methods in a file are running properly.
+With this, I also learned about the different methods that are used, such as `assertEquals()`, which are used for these tests.